 Recently, both the compressible system \eqref{cvs} and the incompressible system \eqref{icvs} have been studied extensively.
 To put our results in context, we shall first highlight some recent progress for these two systems.

-First, for the incompressible case, we always consider the deformation tensor around a nontrivial equilibrium state and denote $U=F-I$ as the perturbation.
-Under some ``div'' structure for initial data, i.e., $ \nabla\cdot U_0^T =0$ and using basic energy analysis, one can find the divergence part $\nabla\cdot U$ is good enough while the curl part $\nabla\times U$ behaves roughly which brings the main difficulty.
-In 2D case, Lin, Liu and Zhang \cite{20} studied an auxiliary vector field and proved the global existence of small solutions with the ``div'' structure (we refer to \cite{llzhou2} for different approach).
-While in 3D case, other more structure is needed to deal with the wildest part $\nabla\times U$.
+For the incompressible system, we always consider the case deformation tensor is near a nontrivial equilibrium state and denote $U=F-I$ as the perturbation.
+Here $I$ is the identity matrix.
+Under some ``div'' structure of initial data, i.e., $ \nabla\cdot U_0^T =0$, through basic energy analysis, one can find the divergence part $\nabla\cdot U$ is good while the curl part $\nabla\times U$ behaves roughly which brings the main difficulty.
+In 2D case, Lin, Liu and Zhang {\cite{linliu}} studied an auxiliary vector field and proved the global existence of small solutions with the ``div'' structure (we refer to \cite{llzhou2} for different approach).
+While in 3D case, other more structure is needed to control the wildest part $\nabla\times U$.
 In \cite{llzhou}, Lei, Liu and Zhou found a so-called ``curl'' structure

-which is physical and compatible with system \eqref{icvs}.
-Under both ``div'' structure and ``curl'' structure, they regard $\nabla\times U$ as higher order terms, and then proved the results for global small solutions in 2D and 3D.
-Chen and Zhang \cite{cz} picked another ``curl-free'' structure $\nabla \times (F_0^{-1}-I)=0 $ while proving the Cauchy problem.
+which is compatible with system \eqref{icvs}.
+Under both ``div'' structure and ``curl'' structure, they regard $\nabla\times U$ as higher order terms, and then prove the results for global small solutions in 2D and 3D.
+Chen and Zhang \cite{cz} picked another ``curl-free'' structure $\nabla \times (F_0^{-1}-I)=0 $ to solve the Cauchy problem.
 Under the same structure assumption, the initial-boundary value results were done by Lin and Zhang \cite{initial}.
 Hu and Lin \cite{hulin} give the global weak solution with discontinuous initial data in 2D.
 The result of critical $L^p$ framework was given by Zhang and Fang \cite{lp}.
 Feng, Zhu and Zi \cite{fzz} studied the blow up criterion.
 We also refer to \cite{fz, lzhou} for works about incompressible limit theory.
 Recently, the author \cite{jfa} proved the global existence of small solutions to \eqref{icvs} without any physical structure in 3D.
 We refer to \cite{old5, old6, old7, old1, old2, old3, old4} for results considering the related models.

-Now, we turn to review the compressible case which is considered in this paper.
-Using the identity of variation:
+Now, we turn to the compressible case which is considered in this paper.
+Using the identity of variation, indeed,